hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Completed almost half of the chapter of CSS Grid

 **Thoughts:** Today I learned that the difference between Flexbox and CSS Grid is the flexbox can either deal with row or column at a time while CSS Grid deals with Rows and Columns simultaniously.
 Today's attributes were display: grid, grid-template-column, grid-template-row, justify-self, allign-self, grid-columns, grid-rows etc.

+### Day 12: February 24, 2020.

+**Today's Progress:** Completed the chapter on CSS Grid on @freecodecamp

+**Thoughts:** I tried to do the project but I instantly forgot everything and I am worried about how will I ever be able to learn when I have this weak memory.
+Although I do admit that I didn't practice enough due to lack of time.
+I hope that I can recall all stuff and practice.
+I will make some projects out of FreeCodeCamp to see how much I have learned.
+May God help me!